syncfusion-content/xamarin-docs/Xamarin/SfListView/Overview.md

  * Supports for macOS with existing features along with key navigation.

+ * Supports to load more data either automatically or manually at bottom when end of the list is reached and manually at top.

 ## Advantages of the SfListView over Xamarin.Forms ListView

  * Horizontal orientation support.